A Formal Separation Between Strategic and Nonstrategic Behavior

 \subsection{Solution Concepts}

 A \emph{solution concept} is a mapping from a game $G$ to a behavior profile (or set of behavior profiles) that satisfies some criteria.
-Solution concepts can be interpreted descriptively, as a prediction of how agents will actually play a game.
-They can also be interpreted normatively, as a claim about how rational agents ought to play a game.
-(These two senses frequently overlap, as it is common to assume that agents will play a game rationally.)
 We will primarily be concerned with these solution concepts as formalizations of \emph{strategic behavior} in games.